kvamit/sf-org-assessment-skill/README.md

 Restart Claude Code, then run `/running-org-assessment` — it should appear in tab-completion from any project.

-> **Note:** The skill references artifact paths under `docs/org-assessment/` relative to the project root.
-When used globally, ensure those paths exist in the project you are assessing, or provide absolute paths when prompted.

 **Output location:**
 - `docs/org-assessment/[org-name]-OrgAssessment-Report.html` — cumulative live report